botesjuan/BasicDropBox/README.md

 ```
 :You should see that the service is running.
 If there are any errors, check the logs for more details.

 ## Step 3: Reboot to Test

 >Reboot your Raspberry Pi to confirm the script runs automatically at startup:

 ```
 sudo reboot
 ```

-## Step 4: Debugging the Service (if necessary)
+## Step 4: Debugging the Service

 >If the service doesn't start correctly, you can check the logs with:

 ```